 \emph{Fisher information and precision measurement.--} The three-boson QWs have a very rich dynamical structure of the co-BOs that leads to an almost interaction-independent co-BO amplitude and high value of FI in the probe of the weak force, see \cite{Supplemental}.
 Here the FIs for (co-)BOs presents the precision limit for single parameter $F$.
 By definition of FI for an unitary process from a pure initial state \cite{Braunstein1,Braunstein2,Liu2}, we can calculate the FIs of single- and multi-particle (co-)BOs \cite{Supplemental}

 where $\Delta H^Q(t)$ is the fluctuation of a time-dependent effective Hamiltonian $H^Q(t)$ over the initial state $|\psi_0\rangle$.

 with operator function $h[x]=(e^x-1)/x$ and adjoint operator $\mathrm{ad}_G(C)=[G,C]$.
 In Fig.\ref{Fig5} we show FIs as functions of time for (co)-BOs.
 Here we denoted single-particle (S), two-boson (2B), two-fermion (2F), three-fermion (3F), and three-boson (3B) (co-)BOs, respectively.
-We demonstrate that below a characteristic time $t_0\approx 0.5 t_B$, the time scalings of FIs show a surprising power law form $\mathcal{F}\simeq \alpha t^3$, where $\alpha$ is a state-dependent constant \cite{footnote}.
+We demonstrate that below a characteristic time $t_0\approx 0.5 t_B$, the time scalings of FIs show a surprising power law form $\mathcal{F}\simeq \alpha t^3$, where $\alpha$ is a state-dependent constant \cite{footnote}, also see \cite{Supplemental}.
 In contrast to the smallest FI of the three-fermion co-BO with $\alpha \approx 0.024$, the three-boson co-BO has the largest FI with the largest value of $\alpha \approx 1185.485$, then the smallest uncertainty in the measurement of force.
 The single-particle BO has the second largest FI.
 For $t>t_0$, the FIs for these walk states saturate to the standard quantum limit $\mathcal{F}\simeq4At^2$ with case-dependent constant coefficients $A$.